spencerlievens/prova/docs/design/safe_multisig.md

 # Safe Multi-Sig

-Standard RMG transactions use a new type of script & corresponding address format that provides chain-enforced safety against unauthorized fund movement, double-spends, fund loss, or un-authorized holding of funds.
+Standard Prova transactions use a new type of script & corresponding address format that provides chain-enforced safety against unauthorized fund movement, double-spends, fund loss, or un-authorized holding of funds.

-These transactions are modeled after the original multi-sig design of Bitcoin transactions, specifically in a m-of-n signing configuration with a quorum of keys being explicitly-permissioned Wallet Service Provider (ASP) keys, referenced by 32-bit KeyIDs, along with a non-quorum set of public key hashes.
+These transactions are modeled after the original multi-sig design of Bitcoin transactions, specifically in a m-of-n signing configuration with a quorum of keys being explicitly-permissioned Account Service Provider (ASP) keys, referenced by 32-bit KeyIDs, along with a non-quorum set of public key hashes.
 Typically this means 2 KeyIDs and 1 key hash in a 2-of-3 configuration.

-Wallet Service Providers are businesses or organizations explicitly vetted by The Royal Mint.
+Account Service Providers are businesses or organizations explicitly vetted by the chain root admin key holder.
 The ASP keys are provisioned and assigned to KeyIDs on the chain itself using [administrative transactions](admin.md).

 ## Transactions